MouseBiteLabs/Super-Game-Boy-Plus/README.md

 - You will need basic tools, like a soldering iron, hot plate, and/or hot air rework station.
 - If you need the cartridge connector for an enhanced SGB build, <a href="https://hackaday.com/2017/04/03/have-you-ever-tried-desoldering-needles/">desoldering needles</a> may be helpful in removing it from the donor board.
-- If you're making a single-game SGB cartridge, you will need a method of programming the ROM and FRAM (if desired).
-You *cannot* program the SGB cartridge with a cart programmer, like the OSCR.
+- If you're making a single-game SGB+ cartridge, you will need a method of programming the ROM and FRAM (if desired).
+You *cannot* program the SGB+ cartridge with a cart programmer, like the OSCR.
 You need to solder pre-programmed chips.
   - In my opinion, the easiest way to do this if you have the equipment already is to make <a href="https://github.com/MouseBiteLabs/Game-Boy-Cartridges/tree/main/MBC5%20(Type%20A%2C%20FRAM)">one of my FRAM-enabled Game Boy cartridges,</a> and then transfer the ROM and FRAM chips over to the SGB board.
 You can use a variety of cart flashers, such as <a href="https://www.gbxcart.com/">GBxCart</a> and the <a href="https://github.com/sanni/cartreader">OSCR</a> to load the game and save data onto the catridge.
 Doing it this way, you can also test the game in a Game Boy before you move the chips over to make sure it's in working order.
-As a bonus, all of the parts on the FRAM board are named *the same* as on the SGB board, making part transferrals even easier to manage.
+As a bonus, all of the parts on the FRAM board are named *the same* as on the SGB+ board, making part transferrals even easier to manage.
   - Alternatively, the <a href="https://xgecu.myshopify.com/products/xgecu-new-t48-tl866-3gprogrammer-v12-01-support-28000-ics-for-spi-nor-nand-flash-emmc-bga153-162-169-100-221-tsop-sop-plcc">T48 programmer</a> with the <a href="https://xgecu.myshopify.com/products/100-original-xgecu-adp_f48_ex-1-tsop48-special-adapter-for-nor-flash-only-use-on-t48-tl866-3g-programmer">TSOP48 adapter</a> can program the ROM chip.
 - If you want to add clock control options (overclocking/underclocking), you will need a way of programming an ATTINY85.
 My preferred method is to use an <a href="https://store-usa.arduino.cc/collections/boards-modules?filter.p.m.hardware_func.form_factor=Mega&filter.p.m.hardware_func.form_factor=Uno">Arduino Uno or Arduino Mega</a>, as I own those already.
 The instructions I provide will be using an Arduino to program the ATTINY.
 There are a multitude of other ways as well, but you will need to figure those out for yourself.
 - You may need to do some shell cuts to get things to fit, like the link port.
 I recommend using a file set - <a href="https://www.amazon.com/gp/product/B07R3R9461">I bought this one.</a>